blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

    occupation◄────┘
 ```

 From the perspective of the user duplicating a type, the `Person` and `Employee` entity types were squashed together or "expanded" in order for duplication to have the desired effect.
 The `Being` supertype relation is still kept, while changing a property on the `Employee`.
-But in the process, the entity type loses the ability to trivially be treated as a `Person`, as there is no subtyping relation with `Person` on the new `MyEmployee` duplicated type. `MyEmployee` would also have a `forkedFrom` reference to `Employee` for sake of provenance.
+But in the process, the entity type loses the ability to trivially be treated as a `Person`, as there is no subtyping relation with `Person` on the new `MyEmployee` duplicated type.

 ## Addressing previous considerations